 - Our accounts are able to deal with any and all fee “issues” including providing invoices and receiving payments.

 In the last few days since the President and Mr. Justice Munby’s guidance members of the Team have been involved with remote hearings, moved from listed fixtures.
-Hilary Lennox was involved in a complex international children case in the High Court, which was conducted remotely using Skype for Business as well as a private FDR conducted remotely using Zoom.
 Sarah Wood has dealt with an application within ongoing financial proceedings in a public access case by remote telephone attendance.
 Gemma Lindfield attended a DRA in a Children Act matter where parties attended by telephone, as did CAFCASS.
 Finally, Maria Scotland has undertaken a remote hearing in a final hearing of an application to enforce a financial order by telephone where the other side Counsel was heavily pregnant and her solicitor isolated due to COVID.
 The take-home message is that the court is operating remotely to ensure that all persons are protected but the cases get heard “in the usual way”.

 We are open in normal business hours and additionally provide an out-of-hours telephone line.
 Important contact details are as follows: